Nuffield Australia 2015 Scholar

 We need to talk about it – communication technology key for rural Australia

-Fourth generation Coolac farmer and 2015 Nuffield Scholar Jock Graham is passionate about discovering tangible solutions to poor internet connectivity for rural Australian communities.
+Coolac farmer and 2015 scholar Jock Graham is passionate about discovering tangible solutions to poor internet connectivity for rural Australian communities.

 “While ADSL services offer a more consistent product, it is only accessible for those located in town close to the telephone exchange.”

 He travelled to the USA, England, Ireland, Switzerland, China, Canada and France and said that high-speed rural connectivity is a common problem worldwide, with the common solution being fixed wireless.